arabold/serverless-export-env/README.md

 ### 2.0.0

 - Complete rewrite of the variable resolver.
 We use the amazing [cfn-resolver-lib](https://github.com/robessog/cfn-resolver-lib) lib now.
-This allows us to support not only `Ref` and `Fn::ImportValue` as in previous releases, but we're able to resolve most commonly used intrinstic functions automatically now.
+This allows us to support not only `Ref` and `Fn::ImportValue` as in previous releases, but we're able to resolve the most commonly used intrinsic functions automatically now.

 <details>
 <summary>1.x Releases</summary>